 VCMI also offers financial planning and through some of its representatives, a diverse range of insurance and investment products (non-securities), and other financial services to meet the needs and goals of its clients.
 Representatives provide clients with disclosure of any additional services that they offer.

-Proprietary Products and Conflicts of Interest
+Proprietary products and conflicts of interest

 Under s.
 13.4 of NI 31-103 VCMI must take reasonable steps to identify, disclose and address existing and foreseeable material conflicts of interest.
 Conflicts of interest must be addressed in the best interests of the client and relationship must be disclosed.
-VCMI has policies and procedures in place to ensure the Firm and its registered representatives comply with the requirements under NI 31-103, including identifying, disclosing and addressing conflicts of interest in the best interest of clients.
+VCMI has policies and procedures in place to ensure the Firm and its dealing representatives comply with the requirements under NI 31-103, including identifying, disclosing and addressing conflicts of interest in the best interest of clients.

 Under securities legislation, a proprietary product is defined as a security of a connected or related issuer of a registered firm.
 VCMI is part of the Virtus Group of Companies.
 The Virtus Group of Companies has a number of companies and entities which are issuers.
 These issuers are related or connected issuers to VCMI.
 These investments are proprietary products and the relationship between VCMI and these issuers creates a material conflict of interest.